 Ogden, T. and Hagen, K.A., 2018.
 Adolescent mental health: Prevention and intervention.
 Routledge.

 Oshri, A., Carlson, M.W., Kwon, J.A., Zeichner, A. and Wickrama, K.K., 2017.
 Developmental growth trajectories of self-esteem in adolescence: associations with child neglect and drug use and abuse in young adulthood.
-Journal of youth and adolescence, 46(1), pp.151-164.
+Journal of Youth and Adolescence, 46(1), pp.151-164.

 Petrova, H.A., Zavarzina, O.O., Kytianova, I.P. and Kozyakov, R.V., 2015.
 Social and personal factors of stable remission for people with drug addictions.
 Psychology in Russia, 8(4), p.126.